OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### KeyChain and KeyStore

-When targeting Android applications, the best way to proceed is to first decompile them in order to obtain something close to the source code (_**see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the OMSTF**_).
+When targeting Android applications, the best way to proceed is to first decompile them in order to obtain something close to the source code (_**see Decompiling Android App Guide - -- TODO [Create a general guide that can be referenced anywhere in the OMSTF] --**_).
 With the code in your hands you should then be able to inspect and verify if system credentials storage facilities are in place.

 #### Remediation